RECONNECTING TO WHAT MATTERS

 Over the years, I've been shaped by teachers, philosophers, spiritual leaders, scientists, coaches, and public servants who devoted their lives to understanding what it means to live with purpose, lead with integrity, and contribute to something larger than ourselves.

-While they come from different traditions and backgrounds, they share a common belief: that human beings have the capacity to grow, to serve, and to become better versions of themselves.
+While they come from different traditions and backgrounds, they share a common belief: that human beings have the capacity to connect to what is deepest and best inside of ourselves.
+And from that connection we can manifest the future we want for our kids, we can evolve more, love more, serve more, and become the best and highest versions of ourselves.

 The ideas explored through Spiritual Citizenship are deeply influenced by their work.